spohlenz/tinymce-rails/README.md

 The `tinymce-rails` gem integrates the [TinyMCE](http://www.tinymce.com/) editor with the Rails asset pipeline.

-This gem is compatible with Rails 3.1.1 and higher (including Rails 4).
+This gem is compatible with Rails 3.2 and higher (including Rails 4).

 This is the branch for TinyMCE 3.5.x.
-For TinyMCE 4, please see the [master branch](https://github.com/spohlenz/tinymce-rails).
+For TinyMCE 5, please see the [master branch](https://github.com/spohlenz/tinymce-rails), and for TinyMCE 4, please see the [tinymce-4 branch](https://github.com/spohlenz/tinymce-rails/tree/tinymce-4).

 [![Build Status](https://travis-ci.org/spohlenz/tinymce-rails.png?branch=tinymce-3)](https://travis-ci.org/spohlenz/tinymce-rails)